• Berlin

 Image for Strawberry fields: Where to pick your own berries in Berlin

-More than just asparagus: Spargelhof Klaistow offers an array of pick-your-own berries, vegetables, a petting zoo and a maize maze.
-Photo: imago/Jürgen Held
+More than just asparagus: Spargelhof Klaistow offers an array of pick-you-own berries, vegetables, a petting zoo and a maize maze.
+Photo: Imago/Jürgen Held.

 Spargelhof Klaistow is a family-run farm, owned by the Buschmann and Winkelmann families, who grow fresh fruit and vegetables – as well as rearing geese.
 As you can imagine, it’s very kid-friendly and there are giant slides, a petting zoo with (tame) goats, a climbing forest and a maize maze (in which we may or may not have gotten lost…).